wp-hooks/vscode-wordpress-hooks/readme.md

 # Autocomplete WordPress Hooks for VS Code

-This extension provides autocomplete support for WordPress action and filter names.
+This extension provides autocomplete support for WordPress action and filter names, and the corresponding callback function.

 Last updated for WordPress 5.5.